 Some electric bikes have a throttle, so you don't have to pedal at all, and some have both throttle and pedal assist.

 Electric bikes aren't cheap.
-They range from $995 for a conversion kit for your existing bike to more than $3000 for a ready-made cycle with all the trimmings such as lights, racks and panniers.
-They generally come with guards for wheels and the chain, making bike commuting a cleaner prospect.
+They range from $800 for a basic bike and battery to more than $15,000 for a ready-made cargo bike with all the trimmings such as lights, racks and panniers.
+A reasonably priced median of $3,000 will generally come with guards for wheels and the chain, making bike commuting a cleaner prospect.